Burnsedia/burnsedia.github.io/src/content/blog/How-I-use-AI-as-a-Senior-Developer.md

 Studies have shown that developers feel 20% faster but are actually 19% slower, other studies show AI only speeds senior devs up by 3.6% while having no material impact on joiner devs.

-I believe that it depends on how you actually use AI, VibeCoding, AI Augmented coding and AI First Development are terms that get thrown around a lot in developer circles.
+I believe that how useful AI is depends on how you actually use AI.

+VibeCoding, AI Augmented coding and AI First Development are terms that get thrown around a lot in developer circles.

 When I here VibeCoding, I think that you just Vibe with the AI and blindly use the output of the LLM, if the UI it made feels right, use it, if the UX is right use it, but this create the problem of unmaintainable code.